luciusmagn/magnusi.tech/posts/cv.md

 	<p>Dedicated to developing performant, clean and elegant software using the latest and smartest technologies, but
 	doesn't mind less creative tasks like docs, refactoring and tests either.
 	Fluent English speaker who loves to communicate with both co-workers and clients.</p>
-	<p>Interested in text processing, parsers, programming language design and implementation and backend development.
-Proud adherent of the hacker culture.</p>
+	<p>Interested in *nix operating systems, open-source, programming language design and implementation and backend development.
+Adherent of the hacker culture.</p>
 	<hr>
 	<h2>EXPERIENCE</h2>
 	<div class="underbar"></div>